 What does the application review and award process involve?

-Applications will be reviewed weekly.
+Applications will be reviewed upon receipt.
 A review panel will meet to review only applications completed in full to make award determinations.
-After this, an award letter will go out to all applicants whose applications were reviewed.
+After this, an award letter will go out to applicants whose applications were reviewed.
 This process typically takes three to four weeks.

 Do the grant dollars go directly to me?